 Academic language is (in)famous for striving for absolute precision rather than simplicity.
 Wherever possible, use shorter sentences and fewer syllables.
 This is especially important with directions.
-Keeping language as simple as possible will help not only students with learning disabilities, but also students whose first language is not English.
+Keeping the language as simple as possible will help not only students with learning disabilities but also students whose first language is not English.

 Consider also your choices of technology, matching it to the goals for your activity or class.
 Prezi (which is inaccessible) is pretty, sure, but is it really more effective than PowerPoint?